Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Experimental results

 We employ the same experimental setup as described in the previous study~\cite{geiskopf2025single}, in which a laser pulse is applied to the MTJ device while simultaneously measuring its resistance.
 The 1/$e$ spot size $2\omega_0$ is approximately 110~$\mu$m.
 A voltage of 30 mV is applied using a source meter (Keithley 2400) to monitor the MTJ resistance.
 Prior to laser irradiation, the MTJ device is initialized to either the P or AP state using a permanent magnet.

 Figure~\ref{fig5}(c) shows the measured resistance of the MTJ device.
+The black symbols in Figs.~\ref{fig5}(c) and (d) represent magnetization reversal induced by an external magnetic field.
+After device fabrication, the TMR ratio is reduced from 158\% to 66\%.
+The reduction of the TMR ratio is attributed to processing‑induced effects, in particular metal redeposition along the sidewalls during ion milling, which can form parasitic conduction paths and effectively reduce the measured TMR, as previously reported~\cite{chen2003magnetic}.
+In addition, because the device resistance was measured in a two‑terminal configuration, series and contact resistances inevitably contribute to the measured resistance and further reduce the apparent TMR ratio.

-The black symbols in Figs.\ref{fig5}(c) and (d) represent magnetization reversal induced by an external magnetic field.
-After device fabrication, the TMR ratio is reduced from 158 \% to 66 \%, likely due to processing damage during microfabrication.
-However, it is worth mentioning that the MTJ stack employed here is already used in STT-MRAM production, indicating that this issue can potentially be solved by adopting optimized fabrication processes.
-In addition, MTJ devices utilizing transparent electrodes have been fabricated while maintaining high TMR ratio\cite{olivier2020indium, shibata2024spin}.
-In Fig. \ref{fig5}(c), a clear change in the MTJ resistance is observed only when the initial magnetic state is the P state (red trace), indicating a P-to-AP switching occurs.
-Due to the partial coverage of the device by the Ti/Au electrode, full P-to-AP switching across the entire junction area was not observed, consistent with a previous finding\cite{geiskopf2025single}.
-To further investigate the pulse-duration dependence, we also perform the same measurement using 10 ps laser pulse.
-As demonstrated in the full-film experiments in Appendix A (Fig. \ref{fig4}), P-to-AP switching could again be detected via the TMR effect, confirming the robustness of this phenomenon in patterned devices as well.
+Nevertheless, it is worth noting that the MTJ stack employed here is already used in STT‑MRAM production, indicating that such device‑level degradation can potentially be mitigated by optimized fabrication processes.
+Indeed, MTJ devices employing transparent electrodes have been demonstrated while maintaining high TMR ratios~\cite{olivier2020indium, shibata2024spin}.
+In Fig.~\ref{fig5}(c), a clear change in the MTJ resistance is observed only when the initial magnetic state is parallel (P) (red trace), indicating P‑to‑AP switching.

+Importantly, electrode‑induced shadowing effects in MTJs with the same electrode configuration as in the present study have been quantitatively analyzed in previous studies using GdFeCo, a well‑established all‑optically switchable material~\cite{geiskopf2025single}.
+In particular, it has been shown that partial switching ratios and the associated resistance changes can be consistently explained by the opaque electrode geometry together with the Gaussian laser‑intensity profile.
+In the present device geometry, the Ti/Au top electrode covers approximately 30\% of the MTJ pillar, so that at most about 70\% of the junction area can be optically excited.
+As a result, the switched fraction is intrinsically limited by this geometric shadowing, and its exact value cannot be reliably extracted from the resistance signal alone.
+These considerations support the interpretation that the partial switching observed in the present MTJ devices originates from geometric shadowing effects rather than from an intrinsic limitation of the switching mechanism.

+To further investigate the pulse-duration dependence, we also performed the same measurement using a 10 ps laser pulse.
+Consistent with the full-film pulse-duration data shown in Appendix A (Fig. \ref{fig4}), P-to-AP switching was also detected via the TMR effect in the patterned device under 10 ps excitation.
 The dependence of the switching behavior on laser fluence is summarized in Appendix B.